semandre/mydaterangepicker/README.md

     import { NgModule } from '@angular/core';
     import { BrowserModule } from '@angular/platform-browser';
     import { MyTestApp } from './my-test-app';

-    import { MyDateRangePickerModule } from 'mydaterangepicker/src/my-date-range-picker/my-date-range-picker.module';
+    // If you are using webpack package loader import the MyDateRangePickerModule from here: import { MyDateRangePickerModule } from 'mydaterangepicker/src/my-date-range-picker/my-date-range-picker.module';

+    // If you are using systemjs package loader import the MyDateRangePickerModule from here: import { MyDateRangePickerModule } from 'mydaterangepicker/dist/my-date-range-picker.module';

     @NgModule({
         imports:      [ BrowserModule, MyDateRangePickerModule ],